brardilraj/HR-Workflow-Designer/README.md

 ---

-## 👤 Author

-Built as a full-stack frontend case study for the **Tredence Full Stack Engineer** role.

 > *"Good software is built in layers: clean types at the bottom, clean state in the middle, and clean UI on top."*